-Readout levels above +3.0 dB may be normal depending on the signal type.
-Black signals levels should be around +3.0 dB.
+Readout levels above $+3.0 \, dB$ may be normal depending on the signal type.
+Black signals levels should be around $+3.0 \, dB$.
 However, color bar signals will have a higher level.
 Signals with a higher threshold level will switch slower.

 CH<n> BACK VS THRES.
 Displays the signal level for the selected backup channel versus the configured threshold level.
-Press the left (\triangleleft) or right (\triangleright) arrow button to view the threshold readout for each installed channel.
+Press the left (\blacktriangleleft) or right (\triangleright) arrow button to view the threshold readout for each installed channel.
 When the readout is around +3.0 dB (+4.0 dB for LTC channels), then the signal level is correct.
 A readout in the range of -13.9 dB indicates a missing signal (the level value depends on the selected threshold level).

 MAIN BOARD.
 Displays the Main board voltages.
 OK is displayed as the status when a voltage is within the operating range; WARN is displayed when a voltage is out of range.
-Press the left (\blacktriangleleft) or right (\triangleright) arrow button to view additional voltage readouts.
+Press the left (\triangleleft) or right (\triangleright) arrow button to view additional voltage readouts.

 MODULE <1-4>.
 Displays the voltages for the selected module (1 to 4).
 OK is displayed as the status when a voltage is within the operating range; WARN is displayed when a voltage is out of range.
 If a module is not installed, No module present is displayed.
-Press the left (\triangleleft) or right (\triangleright) arrow button to view additional voltage readouts.
+Press the left (\blacktriangleleft) or right (\triangleright) arrow button to view additional voltage readouts.

 NOTE.
 Some of the voltage readouts are from the power supplies; these readout have the OK and WARN limits.
 Other voltage readouts are from the peak detectors on the input signal or the internal thresholds.
-These other voltage readouts vary depending on the applied signals and the instrument settings, and are intended to be used only for troubleshooting and service activities.
+These other voltage readouts vary depending on the applied signals and the instrument settings; they are only for troubleshooting and service activities.

 Depending on the configuration of your instrument, only some of the modules may be installed.
-The relationship between the module number and the channel numbers of an instrument are as follows:
+The relationship between the module number and the channel numbers of an instrument are in Table 21: